Native American disease and epidemics: On population

-On environment and society
+Impact on environment and society

 Some 21st-century climate scientists have suggested that a severe reduction of the indigenous population in the Americas and the accompanying reduction in cultivated lands during the 16th, 17th and 18th centuries may have contributed to a global cooling event known as the Little Ice Age.

 The loss of population was so high that it was partially responsible for the myth of the Americas as "virgin wilderness".
 By the time significant European colonization was underway, native populations had already been reduced by 90%.
 This resulted in settlements vanishing and cultivated fields being abandoned.
 Since forests were recovering, the colonists had an impression of a land that was an untamed wilderness.

+The "virgin soil effect" encompasses the severe psychological effects on Native American societies in the aftermath of population-decimation by disease, which added to the social disruption caused by infectious diseases themselves.

 Disease had both direct and indirect effects on deaths.
 High mortality meant that there were fewer people to plant crops, hunt game, and otherwise support the group.
 Loss of cultural knowledge transfer also affected the community as vital agricultural and food-gathering skills were not passed on to survivors.
 Missing the right time to hunt or plant crops affected the food supply, thus further weakening the community and making it more vulnerable to the next epidemic.
 Communities under such crisis were often unable to care for people who were disabled, elderly, or young.

 The material and societal realities of disability for Native American communities were tangible.
 Scarlet fever could result in blindness or deafness, and sometimes both.
 Smallpox epidemics led to blindness and depigmented scars.
 Many Native American tribes took pride in their own appearance, and the resulting skin disfigurement of smallpox deeply affected them psychologically.
 Unable to cope with this condition, tribe members were said to have committed suicide.